apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 * Label **values** and `metricName` may contain any UTF-8 character.
 * Label **values** cannot be empty (null or empty string).

-Records violating these constraints may be rejected by Prometheus on write.
+Records violating these constraints may be rejected by Prometheus.

-### Application responsibilities
+### User responsibilities

-The application is responsible for sending to the sink records (`PrometheusTimeSeries`) respecting format and ordering constraints. **The connector does not perform any validation**.
+The user is responsible for sending to the sink records (`PrometheusTimeSeries`) respecting format and ordering constraints of your Prometheus installation.
+The connector does not perform any validation or reordering.

-Depending on the Prometheus implementation and configuration, the Remote-Write endpoint may enforce these constraints, rejecting any offending write request.
+Sample ordering by timestamp is particularly important.
+Samples belonging to the same time-series, i.e. with the same set of Labels and metric name, must be in timestamp order.
+Data must be generated in order, and order must be retained upstream of the sink.
+This usually implies partitioning records by the combination of all Labels and metric name.

+Any record violating ordering sent to the sink is dropped and may cause other records batched in the same write-request to be dropped.
-You can control the behavior of the connector when a request is rejected.
-See [Error handling](#error-handling) for details.
+See [Error handling](#error-handling) for more details.

 ### Sink parallelism and keyed streams